mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/exchange_single_node.rst

 	{
 	"memo":"",
-	"description":"Transfer 1 BTS from a to b -- Unlock wallet to see memo.
-(Fee: 0.22941 BTS)", "op":{
+	"description":"Transfer 1 DNA from a to b -- Unlock wallet to see memo.
+(Fee: 0.22941 DNA)", "op":{
 	"id":"1.11.1234567",
 	"op":[